-A guide to surviving a polar vortex
+Polar vortex: A guide to surviving extreme cold

 He warns against people making the mistake of thinking they can walk to a nearby town or petrol station for help.

-"That's exactly the sort of situation people don't gauge properly, and then you can rapidly lose core body temperature and succumb to hyperthermia."
+"That's exactly the sort of situation people don't gauge properly, and then you can rapidly lose core body temperature and succumb to hypothermia."

 The expedition expert says that, in extreme cases, people may lose their sense of awareness and discard layers because they think they are warm, when actually they are not.